rmehner/setup-postgres/README.md

 - [x] Environment variables setup for use in steps, fast!

 No Docker, no non-portable package managers.
-Just the binaries you need, installed and ready to do, fast!
+Just the binaries you need, installed and ready to go, fast!

 # Usage